camunda-community-hub/challenges/c8-loadtest-challenge/solution/SOLUTION.md

 ````

-Run again the same test.
+Run the same test again.

 Operations are better: the delta at the end of the execution is about -193654783973520529 records (which is negative, which make no sense)